GreenteaOS/.github/CODE_OF_CONDUCT.md

-# Contributor's Defending Code of Conduct v1.0
+# Contributor's Defending Code of Conduct v1.0.1

 ![Welcome](https://d33wubrfki0l68.cloudfront.net/02962eb19c0069740d16e67b5ba7c613238c8b9a/30ed2/_images/34435689480_2e6f358510_k_d.jpg)

 ## Purpose

 A primary goal of [GreenteaOS community](https://github.com/GreenteaOS) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, age, sexual orientation, ability, ethnicity, socioeconomic status and religion (or lack thereof).
+As such, we are committed to providing a friendly, safe and welcoming environment for everyone.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.